Xah Emacs Blog Archive 2012-11

 If you want to do find replace on multiple files in batch (like unix “sed” or perl script), you can use the package

 xah_file_util.el at http://code.google.com/p/ergoemacs/source/browse/packages/xah_file_util.el

 ;; This package exports the follow functions: ;; xah-find-text → grep ;; xah-find-text-regex → regex grep ;; xah-find-count → grep count ;; xah-find-replace-text → sed ;; xah-find-replace-text-regex → sed

 The advantages are: ① written in elisp (no need to install unix utils if on Windows) ② uses emacs regex. ② find string can span multiple lines. ③ separate commands for regex and literal text, and find report (like grep) ④ nice output report on changed text.

+I wrote it and have been using it daily for about half a year.
+It works fine, but isn't polished.
+For example: the documentation isn't very good.
+Your comment welcome.
 If you are on Linux, then this will probably not be useful to you, because emacs integration with Linux is very good, and there's lots built-in emacs commands that call Linux grep and friends.